Mexico national team: San Memo Ochoa does it again as Mexico moves on to Gold Cup semifinal | Goal.com

 How many occasions has Guillermo Ochoa been there for Mexico now?
 The number has to exceed the number of fingers he has on both of his gloved hands.

 You can add another to the list tonight.
 El Tri needed him to get through, with Ochoa diving to deny a kick from the spot from Keysher Fuller.
-That gave Mexico the 5-4 win in penalties.
+That gave Mexico the 5-4 win in penalties after the teams went to extra time level at a goal each.

-It was hardly a given.
-Costa Rica pushed Mexico to the limits, and the tension in NRG Stadium could be felt even by those in the highest rows of the massive stadium.
+A Mexico win was hardly a given.
+Costa Rica pushed manager Tata Martino's squad to the limits, and the tension in NRG Stadium could be felt even by those in the highest rows of the massive stadium.

 Así la ronda de los penales (5-4): LO TAPÓ SAN MEMOOOOOOOOO, MÉXICOO SIGUE CON VIDAAAAA— Univision Deportes (@UnivisionSports) June 30, 2019